-Before configuring Rancher to support AD FS users, you must add Rancher as a relying party trust in AD FS.
+Before you configure Rancher to support Active Directory Federation Service (AD FS), you must add Rancher as a relying party trust in AD FS.

 Log into your AD server as an administrative user.